W-M-Malara/EEPROM-Programmer/README.md

 This repo contains code on how to program an EEPROM without a EEPROM programming device.

 You require:
-1. A microcontroller (Arduino uno is recommended)
+1. A microcontroller (Arduino Nano is recommended)
 2. 2 8bit shift registers (SN74HC595N)
 3. 2 100 nf ceramic capacitors (labeled with 104)
 4. A breadboard